SimplQ/simplQ-frontend/README.md

 npm start
 ```

-We use [Storybook.js](https://storybook.js.org/) for prototyping components, to start, run:
+We use [Storybook.js](https://storybook.js.org/) for prototyping components.
+To start storybook and view existing components, run:

 ```
 npm run storybook